vtorri/libdvi/README.md

 Normally, if TeXLive is installed, the kpathsea library is also installed and should be detected without any problem.
 Or you can also install just the `kpathsea` library.
+Also update meson.
 For example, on Ubuntu :

 ```
 sudo apt instal libkpathsea-dev
+sudo pip3 install meson==0.55.3
 ```

 And to build `libdvi`:

 ```
-meson buildir --prefix=/foo/bar
+meson setup buildir --prefix=/foo/bar
 meson compile -C builddir
 ```